Hollywood Studios Secrets

 Hollywood Boulevard – Hollywood Studios Secrets

 - At the far end of Hollywood Boulevard, look at the plaque near the statue of a movie director.
 In 2008 – when Disney changed its name from “Disney-MGM Studios” to “Hollywood Studios” – a frame was installed around the plaque to reflect the park’s new identity.
-However, the plaque itself still bares the original “Disney-MGM Studios” name.
+However, the plaque itself still bears the original “Disney-MGM Studios” name.

 - As you may have guessed, Mickey’s of Hollywood is a reference to lingerie retailer Fredrick’s of Hollywood.
 The façade of the Hollywood Studios store is also modeled after the original California storefront.

 - The Brown Derby restaurant has a variety of fabulous caricature drawings hanging from its walls.
 The ones in black frames are copies of the caricatures from the famous Brown Derby restaurants in Hollywood (CA).
 The pictures in gold frames are the actual hand-drawn originals taken from the iconic LA restaurant (which is now closed).

 - The Great Movie Ride building is a replica of Grauman’s Chinese Theater in Los Angeles.
 It’s one of the few replicas on Walt Disney World property built to the exact scale as the original.

 - The lion statues outside the building are actually “foo dog” statues, also known as “lion dogs.”
 The one on the left is female, while the one on the right is male.

 - There are several hidden features in The Great Movie Ride.
 Take a glance at the hieroglyphs on the wall during the Egyptian section.
 You may notice several Hidden Mickeys and Star Wars characters mixed in with those designs – including Pharaoh Mickey, Slave Donald, R2-D2, and C-3PO.